idleberg/Subway.tmTheme/README.md

 # Subway for TextMate & Sublime Text

 Since most subway maps feature a color palette optimized for readability on bright backgrounds, I wanted to translate them into a color schemes for TextMate and Sublime Text.
-Here are color schemes inspired by subway maps from New York City, Tokyo, Paris, Barcelona and other cities, each available in a dark variant as well.
+Here are color schemes inspired by subway maps from New York, Tokyo, Paris, Barcelona, Sydney and other cities, each available in a dark variant as well.

 ![Animated Screenshot][1]